ChrisAntaki/battleforthenet-www/README.md

 * **This is the source code for [battleforthenet.com][1]!**

 Don't let the FCC kill net neutrality!
-The Battle for the Net is a collaboration between Fight for the Future, Demand Progress and a coalition of people and companies.
+The Battle for the Net is a collaboration between [Fight for the Future][4], [Demand Progress][5] and a coalition of people and companies who care about keeping the Internet free.
 If you have a web site, you can get involved by embedding our FCC Contact Form.
 Or, if you have technical skills and time to volunteer, you can help us win one of the biggest fights for Internet freedom EVER!

 ### Embed our FCC Contact Form

-We've created a form that lets people directly contact the FCC to comment on their ["14-28 Protecting and Promoting the Open Internet"][2] proposal.
-Of course the worry is that this will actually _destroy_ the Internet by allowing ISPs to extort web sites for payments while putting everyone else in a "slow lane."
+We've created a form that lets people directly contact the FCC to comment on their ["14-28 Protecting and Promoting the Open Internet"][2] proposal, which could actually _destroy_ the Internet.

 If you want to embed our contact form, use the following code: